ehedman/sdlSpeedometer/README.install.txt

  - run make install_x : Install the autostarted X configuration.

- - run make install_kms  : Install the autostarted kmsdrm configuration.
+ - run make install_wayland : Install the autostarted wayland configuration.

  - Run sudo ./sdlSpeedometer-config to set your preferences for this application.

- - Do NOT run make install_(x/kms) on a desktop system.
+ - Do NOT run make install_(x/wayland) on a desktop system.
 Instead install desired components manually.

 For testing:
  run make start/stop/status

- - runt sudo reboot
+ - run sudo reboot

 When the Speedometer starts you can still run sdlSpeedometer-config from the GPS GUI page.
 Click the tools icon.